 If you use 3 products for the very first time and your skin has a reaction, how will you know which product caused it?
 That’s why it´s recommended that you introduce one product at a time.

-Deciem recommends patch testing in case of allergic reactions.
-We have received a few posts in the Facebook Group from members who have unfortunately had reactions to some of these products as you can with any brand.
+The Ordinary & NIOD recommend patch-testing in case of allergic reactions.
+We have received a few posts in the Facebook Group from members who have unfortunately had reactions to some of these products, as you can with any brand.
 The majority of people don´t patch test, but you have been warned!

 If you read one page, please make sure you read the Deciem Regimen Page.
-It´s so important to know which products conflict, which products should only be used in the evening and how to layer.
+It´s so important to know which of The Ordinary & NIOD products conflict, which products should only be used in the evening and how to layer.
 It´s also important to read the product pages before using them.
 They explain how to use the product and if a product is nut-free, vegan, oil-free, water-free, silicone-free, gluten and cruelty-free.